 - Remember that with time and support you can pull through a relationship break-up and come out feeling stronger at the other end.

 If you’re breaking up with someone, try to be considerate about how you end the relationship.
 Always think about how you would want to be treated in the same situation.

 Try to end things in a way that respects the other person but be honest.
 Be clear and tell the other person why the relationship is over.
 Understand that the other person might be hurt and possibly angry about your decision.

 If it's safe to do so, try to end the relationship in person.
 You could also take someone you trust along with you.
 Or you might prefer to try video calling if that's an option for you.
 Your safety is most important.

 It can be really upsetting if you find out that your ex has a new relationship.
 Try to avoid thinking about them being with someone else.
 Don’t contact or post about your ex and lash out at them because this won’t make you feel any better.

 If you’re struggling with anger or jealousy when getting over a difficult break-up, it’s important to remember to stay safe.
 Talk to somebody about it and get help from a trusted adult, like a parent, teacher, Elder or counsellor.

 Thinking about a new relationship?

 It's a good idea to take some time out before beginning another relationship.
-Think about what you want in your next relationship, such as having more independence or being more honest with the other person.
-And what you expect from them.
+Think about what you want in your next relationship, things like having more independence or being more honest with the other person, as well as what you hope and want from them.